 AWS KMS is Amazon's out-of-the-box encryption tool.
 It serves several AWS services, including S3 buckets, DynamoDB, and more.

 When I first started with AWS, all encryption had to be done by me.
 Now they’ve released encryption for EBS volumes, S3 objects, SQS messages, and VPC traffic.
 The cost is built into the services, the key management is taken care of for you, and all you need to do is to intentionally enable the encryption (which takes like 5 minutes, tops).

-AWS KMS is available for the following services.
+AWS KMS is available for the services we list below.
 I recommend that you enable it on all the ones you use.
 There’s really no reason not to.

 AWS KMS for EBS volumes

 EBS encryption must happen at creation time.
 You cannot change this setting later.
 All snapshots of encrypted volumes will also be encrypted.
 You cannot create an encrypted EBS volume from an unencrypted snapshot or vice versa.

 The key used to encrypt and decrypt your volumes is managed in Amazon's KMS.
 The service rotates your keys, keeps backups, and ensures your keys are safe and durably stored.
 It also works seamlessly with the block device on your EC2 instance—you just mount the volume like you normally would with a non-encrypted EBS volume.

 KMS cannot encrypt ephemeral volumes, though.
 For this reason (and a host of others), I recommend using only EBS volumes.